 2. Vegetables: here’s your opportunity to eat the rainbow!
 Try roasted root vegetables like sweet potato or beets, red cabbage or jicama for crunch, cucumber, red or yellow onion, red/yellow/orange peppers, leafy greens like kale or spinach, and a few slices of avocado to make it decadent.

 3. Protein: toasted nuts and seeds, cooked beans, tofu, edamame, tuna, smoked salmon, cheese, or hard-boiled eggs all work well.

 4. Herbs (Including Adaptogens): use a generous hand with fresh herbs – in addition to being delicious, herbs like parsley, basil, and mint are high in nutrients.
-Add adaptogens like powdered green tea (Sencha) and Sei Mee Tea Adaptogen blends to amp up the health value of your bowl and enhance the savory flavors.
+Add adaptogens like powdered green tea (Sencha), matcha tea, and Sei Mee Tea Adaptogen blends to amp up the health value of your bowl and enhance the savory flavors.

 5. Condiments and sauces: pickled ginger, tahini, spicy harissa, peanut sauce, pesto vinaigrette, sriracha, garlicky aioli…the possibilities are endless!
 Try the tart, bright green sauce at the end of this post to get you started…

 * The same basic ingredients can be used each day, with a different sauce to keep things interesting.
 For example, quick-pickled veggies in seasoned vinegar will play well with Mediterranean flavors of pesto, kalamata olives and feta one day, and just as well with pickled ginger, toasted tofu, and peanut sauce the next.